 - Memo form US-DOE Office of Special Education Programs regarding Preschool LRE requirements and placement, February 2012.

-- DOE-SE Report layout and instructions: This is located on the Learning Connection in the "IDOE - Data Collection and Reporting" Community, under the "Files and Bookmarks" tab, in the "Special Education" folder.
+- DOE-SE Report layout and instructions: This is located on the Learning Connection in the "IDOE - Data Collection" Community, under the "Files and Bookmarks" tab, in the "Special Education" folder.

 - Indicator 5 in the APR (Part B Annual Performance Report): Details about Indiana's statewide results.

 The following Resource Centers provide assistance and information with subjects that affect Indicator 5: